-Admission to the MA Asian Studies (research) or another relevant research MA programme.
-Students from other programmes are kindly referred to the course description of either the regular MA version of the course.
+Admission to the MA Asian Studies (research).
+Students from other programmes are kindly referred to the regular MA version of this course.

 This course will explore the relationship between two increasingly important global areas, China and Africa.
 The relationship between China and Africa has garnered significant interest in the last decade, particularly from Western observers.
-Many have noted the intensification of China-Africa relations as exemplary of the ‘rise of the Global South.’
-Nevertheless, this relationship has been mired in assumption and myth that has resulted in widespread misrepresentation of China-Africa engagement.
+This has developed for a number of reasons, including China’s growing geopolitical importance.
+While the intensification of China-Africa relations is seen as exemplary of China’s wider geopolitical interests, many analysts ignore the role of Africa and agency in these relations.

 Acquire general knowledge of how new global players such as China and Africa engage each other

 Develop critical thinking on how these relations present a challenge to traditional theories of International Relations